kevinhenry/snack-tracker/README.md

     - content should display snack’s name, description and purchaser
 - add link in snack_list template to related detail page for each snack
 - Add a link back to Home (aka snack_list) page from detail page.

-## Implementation Notes
-- The instructions are becoming more conceptual.
-- All the concepts listed relate to key Django steps covered in the demo.
-- If there is confusion about what, exactly, is required then ask the client (aka the instructors.)
-- TLDR - make your lab project like the demo project.

 ### User Acceptance Tests: